flux-framework/flux-sched/README.md

 ##### Flux Instance

-The examples below walk through exercising functioning flux-sched modules (i.e., `qmanager` and `resource`) in a Flux instance.
-The following examples assume that flux-core and flux-sched were both installed into `${FLUX_CORE_PREFIX}`.
+The examples below walk through exercising functioning flux-sched modules (i.e., `sched-fluxion-qmanager` and `sched-fluxion-resource`) in a Flux instance.
+The following examples assume
+that flux-core and Fluxion were both installed into `${FLUX_CORE_PREFIX}`.
 For greater insight into what is happening, add the -v flag to each flux command below.